-While dachshunds might suffer from some of the skin conditions common to all canines -- primarily allergic reactions to fleas, food or a pollutant -- certain skin problems may be genetic in nature.
-While your vet can treat most doxie hereditary skin issues, if your dog is severely affected consider taking him to a board-certified veterinary dermatologist.
+While dachshunds might suffer from some of the skin conditions common to all canines — primarily allergic reactions to fleas, food, or a pollutant — certain dachshund skin problems might be genetic in nature.
+Your vet can treat most hereditary dachshund skin issues; however, if your dog is severely affected you will likely need to take him to a board-certified veterinary dermatologist.

 Acanthosis nigricans is a pigmentation disorder found primarily in dachshunds.
-Signs appear early, usually before the dog's first birthday.
-The skin begins darkening and thickening, and the greasy, flaky skin condition known as seborrhea may develop.
-Your doxie may also suffer from related bacterial skin infections and hair loss.
-Over time, the thick, dark skin and seborrhea may spread over most of his body.
+Signs appear early, usually before the dog is one year old.
+Symptoms include the skin darkening and thickening, and greasy, flaky skin condition known as seborrhea developing.
+Your dachshund might also suffer from related bacterial skin infections and hair loss.
+Over time, the thick, dark skin, and seborrhea can spread over most of his body.

 Hypothyroidism in Dachshunds

-Aging doxies may develop hypothyroidism, resulting from insufficient hormone production by the thyroid glands.
-Initial symptoms often involve skin issues, including dryness, recurrent infections, skin thickening and discoloration and hair loss.
-Other symptoms include frequent ear infections, behavioral changes, lethargy and cold intolerance.
 Once your vet makes a diagnosis through blood testing for thyroid hormone levels, she can prescribe daily thyroid pills.
-Your doxie must take this medication for the rest of his life, but his symptoms should resolve within a few weeks after starting drug therapy.
+Your dachshund must take this medication for the rest of his life, but his symptoms should resolve within a few weeks after starting drug therapy.